-On Bankrate's earnings test, NAVY ARMY COMMUNITY scored 16 out of a possible 30, above the national average of 10.31.
+On our test to measure capital adequacy, NAVY ARMY COMMUNITY received a score of 12 out of a possible 30 points, lower than the national average of 15.65.

-NAVY ARMY COMMUNITY had an earnings ratio of 7.00 percent in our test, higher than the average for all credit unions, an indication that it's doing better than its peers in this area.
+NAVY ARMY COMMUNITY's capitalization ratio of 12.00 percent in our test was less than the average for all credit unions, an indication that it could have a harder time weathering financial trouble than its peers.